ArisGr/Mallocing/README.md

 - **random.c** : This file is used to perform allocations randomly.
 Each allocation is handled by either DRAM or Optane randomly.

-- **round-robin.c** : This file is used to perform allocations on a round-robin way.
+- **round-robin.c** : This file is used to perform allocations in a round-robin way.
 The allocation data are placed in round-robin way on each memory type.

 - **monitor.c** : This file is used to perform allocations on DRAM and also monitor the allocation patterns during the execution of the